 On the internet I see three other common suggestions for carpal tunnel sufferers.
 I have added my own spin:

 (1)Take painkillers, both over-the-counter and prescribed.
-(I don't do this myself and have trouble recommending it... this is stuff that other people suggest for pain management... standard dealing with the symptoms and ignoring the effects of the drugs used to deal with the symptoms.)
+(I don't do this myself and have trouble recommending it... this is stuff that other people suggest for pain management... standard dealing with the symptoms and ignoring the effects of the drugs used to deal with the symptoms.
+But this is your body and your decision.)

 (2)Surgery.
 (My very last choice... but I'll let you do your own research and decision-making around this most invasive method of dealing with wrist pain and inflammation).

 (3)Ice the area and stay away from the aggravating activity until there is no more pain.
 (My notes: ice the area by freezing water in a styrofoam cup and peeling it back to expose about an inch or two of ice.
 Holding the cup, rub the ice in small circles over the affected area continuously for exactly seven (7) minutes.
 Don't pause (can cause freezer burn).
 Reddening means that there is increased blood circulation, which means healing is taking place.
 After icing, use a warm damp cloth (a washcloth) and gently begin to warm the area a little.
 Massage lightly with any of the essential oils and blends as listed below.
 Take a break of a day or two and just ice on a regular basis (maybe every three hours or so) until the pain has disappeared or diminished entirely).
 Think of ways to vary your activities so that you will not re-afflict your wrists.
-Accupuncture and similar "energy" therapies are often successfully used either separately, or in conjunction with other treatment.
-Click here to learn about how the "energy tapping" technique can help you with alleviating pain-- be guided through learning this amazing self-help technique by one of the gurus in the field.
+Acupuncture and similar "energy" therapies are often successfully used either separately, or in conjunction with other treatment.

-10 drops each of: Peppermint, Lavender, and Eucalyptus Essential Oils diluted in 2 tablespoons of Virgin Coconut Oil or a good nut oil.
+Massage daily with: 10 drops each of: Peppermint, Lavender, and Eucalyptus Essential Oils diluted in 2 tablespoons of Coconut Oil or a good nut oil.

-To further decrease the inflammation, it is a good idea to pursue a more alkiline-creating lifestyle.
+To further decrease the inflammation, it is a good idea to pursue an alkaline-maintenance lifestyle.
 Many foods (particularly sugar, grains, and animal products)up the acidity of your system, which creates more inflammation.
 Eat more fresh, organic, ripe, raw fruits and vegetables and tender greens.
-Green Smoothies are your best bet for eliminating inflammation and building health!
+Green Smoothies are a good tip for eliminating inflammation and building health!